sco0ter/babbler/xmpp-client/src/site/markdown/debugging.md

 Resetting the log manager first is probably also a good idea.
 This will remove any registered default handler.

 Further JUL configuration depends on what you want.
 If you want to just log to the console, you have to add a ConsoleHandler with log level FINE because the default ConsoleHandler only logs to WARN.
-(That's why we removed it with the reset method, because otherwise we would have two console handlers).
+(That\'s why we removed it with the reset method, because otherwise we would have two console handlers).

-Here's an example, which you can use, e.g. in your main() method.
+Here\'s an example, which you can use, e.g. in your main() method.

 ```java